Ingan121/EmergencyRestart/README.md

 # Usage
 Just open the executable.

+This is a fork of [PullThePlug](https://github.com/derivativeoflog7/PullThePlug), but it reboots the PC instead of shutting down.
 Most of the original work done by [hxhl95](https://www.codeproject.com/Articles/34194/Performing-emergency-shutdowns), I just reimplemented part of their code.